Financial statements for small businesses: Track, analyze, and grow with confidence

 Financial statement templates for your business

-Creating financial statements is easier with pre-made templates.
-They help you (or your accountant or bookkeeper) easily create balance sheets, income statements, and cash flow statements over and over, giving you time to put back into your business.
+It’s easier to create financial statements with templates.
+They help you or your accountant quickly make balance sheets, income statements and cash flow statements, so you can spend more time on your business.

 Get started with Xero’s free financial statement templates.